Skip to main content

 Monitor Remote Working

-Ensure to have a central monitoring mechanism to watch your remote working operations.
-All remote operations might not necessarily be on secure networks.
-So, make sure your staff doesn’t land up in the spam or threat-causing sites.
+Ensure you have a central monitoring mechanism to monitor your remote working operations.
+All remote operations might not necessarily be on secure networks, so make sure your staff doesn’t land on spam or threat-causing sites.
 Ensure the data between endpoints is happening in a secure environment.

 ALSO READ: Lift and Shift Cloud Migration: Benefits, Challenges and Strategy